 Consider a bicycle company as another example.
 Ideally, here’s how they would market their varying product line:

-- To urban areas: Lightweight bikes with skinny tires, for riding among traffic
+- Urban areas: Lightweight bikes with skinny tires, for riding among traffic

-- To rural areas: Durable mountain bikes with thick tires for uneven terrains
+- Rural areas: Durable mountain bikes with thick tires for uneven terrains

 Each area has a population with varying biking needs and should be addressed in such a way.

 Geographic segmentation is commonly used when an organization launches a product or service in a new geographic location.